pjland1998/Agrosensor/README.md

 If you want to visit the site click [here](http://157.245.185.143/).
 We have only allowed you to interact with a tiny functionality of our project.
 Our server is the brain of the whole operation.

-THESE ARE SIMPLE CANGES TO THE README
+THESE ARE SIMPLE CHANGES TO THE README